Connecting Your VCS Account¶

 If you signed up or logged in to Read the Docs with your GitHub, Bitbucket, or GitLab credentials, you’re all done.
 Your account is connected.

-To connect your unconnected account, go to your Settings dashboard and select Connected Services.
+To connect a social account, go to your Username dropdown > Settings > Connected Services.
 From here, you’ll be able to connect to your GitHub, Bitbucket or GitLab account.
 This process will ask you to authorize a connection to Read the Docs, that allows us to read information about and clone your repositories.

 Permissions for connected accounts¶

 Read the Docs does not generally ask for write permission to your repositories’ code (with one exception detailed below) and since we only connect to public repositories we don’t need special permissions to read them.
 However, we do need permissions for authorizing your account so that you can login to Read the Docs with your connected account credentials and to setup Incoming Webhooks and Automation which allow us to build your documentation on every change to your repository.

 Read the Docs requests the following permissions (more precisely, OAuth scopes) when connecting your Read the Docs account to GitHub.

 - Read access to your email address (

 We ask for this so you can create a Read the Docs account and login with your GitHub credentials.